ohmyshake/programming-tutorial/book/hpc/Python_HPC.md

 - `OpenMPI` the full name is open message passing interface.
 Do **not share memory**, send message between different processes.

 - `CUDA` the full name is compute unified device architecture.
-GPU has many threads for computing, but we need to write `kernel function` to run code in those threads.
+GPU has many threads for computing, and we need to write `kernel function` to run code in those threads.
 GPU computing is not independent, usually the data is send to GPU via CPU, and this process is called `heterogeneous computing`.
 :::